haolian9/fond.nvim/readme.md

-a fuzzy finder for nvim based on fzf
+merely a wrapper of `:terminal fzf` used in nvim

 ## design
-* i dont use coroutines
+* no use of coroutines, which is too complicated to me
+* no preview
 * query placeholder
 * two version of sources: cache and non-cache
 * caching in files under /tmp